Book same-day appointments — Call (03) 7057 7284

 What is frozen shoulder and how is it treated?

 Frozen shoulder (adhesive capsulitis) is a condition where the shoulder joint capsule becomes inflamed and thickened, causing progressive pain and stiffness.
 It typically progresses through three stages: freezing, frozen, and thawing.
-Treatment includes physiotherapy, osteopathy, and in some cases corticosteroid injections.
-Early treatment is important to prevent the condition from worsening.
+Treatment includes joint mobilisation, stretching, and a gradual loading programme to restore range of motion.

 Book Your Assessment